mavryk-network/taquito/website/versioned_docs/version-17.5.0/rpc_package.md

 console.log('-- Balance:', balance.toNumber());
 ```

 The balance is returned as a `BigNumber` and must be converted to a number to output it.
-Please note that the returned value is in mutez (micro ꜩ), so if you need the balance in ꜩ, you can divide it by 1000000.
+Please note that the returned value is in mumav (micro ꜩ), so if you need the balance in ꜩ, you can divide it by 1000000.

 ```js
 // gets head block